 In August 2015, a new segment of the West Papio Trail from 90th Street to Giles Road was completed and opened for public use.
 An additional section of West Papio Trail, Giles Road to Q Street was completed in 2018 along the original Transcontinental Railroad corridor, and is now open for public use as a rails-to-trails upgrade project.
-Design work for a connection link along the West Papio Creek to Millard Ave is scheduled to being in 2023.
-An additional connection along the West Papio Trail at W. Maple Road has been evaluated and will be designed in 2023 with construction anticipated in 2024.
+Design work for a connection link along the West Papio Creek to Millard Ave is scheduled to begin in 2024.
+An additional connection along the West Papio Trail at W. Maple Road has been evaluated and will be designed and constructed following agreement with local partners about timeline and funding.